riccardolopresti/riccardolopresti/README.md

 - Web Developer
 - Front-end Developer
 - Back-end Developer
+- AI-enhanced Web Applications

-📩 Feel free to reach out if you'd like to collaborate or discuss interesting projects.
+📩 Feel free to reach out if you'd like to collaborate or discuss innovative projects.